vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/16_shiShTa-bAhya-grahaNe.md

 <details><summary>Buitenen - Notes</summary>

-[240]: supra § 17: vedabahyagrhitatrāt.
-I have rendered grhito by "accepted' to cover approximately the variety of meanings that Yamuna detects in the word.
+[240]: supra § 17: vedabāhyagrhītatvāt.
+I have rendered grhīta by "accepted' to cover approximately the variety of meanings that Yāmuna detects in the word.
 </details>